-The exact nature of training (e.g., direct care, exposure to ongoing faculty research, direct research involvement of the fellow, etc.) is decided on an individual basis by each of the trainees and their faculty mentors.
-It is the philosophy of the Fellowship Program that all postdoctoral fellows in clinical psychology should have both clinical and research exposure during their training.
-However, the Fellowships vary across settings such that in one instance research goals can be primary and clinical goals secondary while in another, clinical goals can be primary and research goals secondary.
+The exact nature of training (e.g., direct care, exposure to ongoing faculty research, direct research involvement of the postdoctoral fellow, etc.) is decided on an individual basis by each of the trainees and their faculty mentors.
+It is the philosophy of the Postdoctoral Fellowship Training Program that all postdoctoral fellows in clinical psychology should have both clinical and research exposure during their training.
+However, the fellowships vary across settings such that in one instance research goals can be primary and clinical goals secondary (as in our Investigator-funded and Institutional-funded fellowship positions), while in another, clinical goals can be primary and research goals secondary (as in our APA-accredited fellowship positions).
 Allocation of time between research and clinical activities is negotiated in advance of accepting the fellowship.
-The allocation should be in keeping with the goals of the individual fellow.
+The allocation should be in keeping with the goals of the individual postdoctoral fellow.